Angling at Clay Lake

 |Permit||DAERA coarse permit: Coarse angling permit prices from DAERA|

-Stiles and foot sticks are provided to access the shore, much of which is stony and safe for wading.
-Be cautious in soft areas on the shore.
+There are stiles and foot sticks to access the shore, much of which is stony and safe for wading.
+Be careful in soft areas on the shore.

 A gravel car park can be accessed from Castleblaney Road, close to the fishing stands.
 Note that the access gates at this site need to be kept clear from parked cars at all times.